Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             and the length is within a given range, the transcript will be considered as a sRNA as well.Default is 0.1.
       --decrease_utr DECREASE_UTR, -du DECREASE_UTR
-                            It is similar to --decrease_intergenic_antisense.
-This
+                            Similar to --decrease_intergenic_antisense.
+This value
-                            value is for UTR-derived sRNA.
+                            is for UTR-derived sRNA.
 Default is 0.05.
-      --fuzzy_intergenic_antisense FUZZY_INTERGENIC_ANTISENSE, -fi FUZZY_INTERGENIC_ANTISENSE
+      --tolerance_intergenic_antisense TOLERANCE_INTERGENIC_ANTISENSE, -ti TOLERANCE_INTERGENIC_ANTISENSE
-                            The fuzzy nucleotides for detecting the coverage decrease (please check
+                            The 5'ends and 3'ends of intergenic and antisense sRNAs will be extended by this value (nucleotides) for detecting the significant coverage decrease. (please
-                            --decrease_intergenic_antisense).
-For example, the
+                            check --decrease_intergenic_antisense).
+For example,
-                            location of intergenic sRNA is 300-400, and --fuzzy_intergenic_antisense is 30.
+                            the location of intergenic sRNA is 300-400, and --tolerance_intergenic_antisense is 30.
 The searching
                             region is 270-430.
 Default is 10.
-      --fuzzy_utr FUZZY_UTR, -fu FUZZY_UTR
+      --tolerance_utr TOLERANCE_UTR, -tu TOLERANCE_UTR
-                            It is similar to --fuzzy_intergenic_antisense.
-This is for UTR-derived sRNAs.
+                            Similar to --tolerance_intergenic_antisense.
+This is
+                            for UTR-derived sRNAs.
 Default is 10.
       --cutoff_nr_hit CUTOFF_NR_HIT, -cn CUTOFF_NR_HIT
                             The maximum hits number in nr database.
 Default is 0.
       --blast_e_nr BLAST_E_NR, -en BLAST_E_NR
-                            The maximum e value for searching in nr database.
+                            The maximum e-value for searching in nr database.
                             Default is 0.0001.
       --blast_e_srna BLAST_E_SRNA, -es BLAST_E_SRNA
-                            The maximum e value for searching in sRNA database.
+                            The maximum e-value for searching in sRNA database.
                             Default is 0.0001.
       --detect_srna_in_cds, -ds
                             Searching sRNA in CDS (e.g. the genome annotation is